Last Updated on July 18, 2020 by Sagar Aryal

 Impaction.
-Blockage of the cystic duct by a gallstone leads to distension of the gall bladder and cholecystitis.
+The blockage of the cystic duct by a gallstone leads to distension of the gall bladder and cholecystitis.
 This does not cause jaundice because bile from the liver can still pass directly into the duodenum.
-Obstruction of the common bile duct leads to retention of bile, jaundice and cholangitis (infection of the bile ducts).
+Obstruction of the common bile duct leads to retention of bile, jaundice, and cholangitis (infection of the bile ducts).

 Jaundice develops when there is an abnormality at some stage in the metabolic sequence caused by one or more factors, e.g.:

-- excess haemolysis of red blood cells with the production of more bilirubin than the liver can deal with
+- excess hemolysis of red blood cells with the production of more bilirubin than the liver can deal with

 — incomplete uptake of unconjugated bilirubin by hepatocytes